tsegeron/Cub3d/README.md

 # Cub3d
-A pseudo-3d game based on a reycasting technology, in the spirit of Doom (1993)
+A pseudo-3d game based on a raycasting technology, in the spirit of Doom (1993)